 Item Rule / Description Value Line connectivity In general, CEC lines from all HDMI inputs (if present) and a single HDMI output (if present) shall be interconnected.
-However, the following exceptions are allowed: A device that has no HDMI output is allowed to have separate CEC lines for each HDMI connector if that device takes a logical address of 0 on each CEC line.
+Maximum resistance of CEC line between any two such interconnected HDMI connectors: 50 Ω However, the following exceptions are allowed: A device that has no HDMI output is allowed to have separate CEC lines for each HDMI connector if that device implements CEC protocol and takes a logical address of 0 on each CEC line.
 Due to the complexity of handling multiple active CEC lines, this is discouraged.
 A device (typically a TV or media receiver box) that is acting as the CEC root device shall not connect the CEC line to any HDMI output.
-Power-off characteristics A device with power removed must not degrade communication between other CEC devices (e.g. the line must not be pulled down by the powered off device).
-Leakage current in standby/off Maximum CEC line leakage current 1.8μA CEC Line Capacitance Maximum capacitance load of a device (excluding cable) Maximum capacitance load of a Cable Assembly 700pF
+Power-off characteristics A device with power removed shall not degrade communication between other CEC devices (e.g. the line shall not be pulled down by the powered off device).
+Maximum CEC line leakage current in off (unpowered) state 1.8μA CEC Line Capacitance Maximum capacitance load of a device (excluding cable) 100pF Maximum capacitance load of a Cable Assembly 700pF